Limit shape of random convex polygonal lines: Even more universality: Probability measures on spaces of convex polygonal lines

-\begin{proof} According to (\ref{Q}), $\QQ_{z}\{\nu(x)>0\}=1-\beta(z^x)^{-1}$ ($x\in\calX$).
-Hence, Borel--Cantelli's lemma implies that $\QQ_{z}\{\nu\in\varPhi_0\}=1$ if and only if $\sum_{x\in\calX} \bigl(1-\beta(z^x)^{-1}\bigr)<\infty$.
-In turn, the latter inequality is equivalent to (\ref{N}).
+\begin{proof} According to \eqref{Q}, $\QQ_{z}\{\nu(x)>0\}=1-\beta(z^x)^{-1}$ ($x\in\calX$).
+Hence, Borel--Cantelli's lemma implies that $\QQ_{z}\{\nu\in\Phi_0\}=1$ if and only if $\sum_{x\in\calX} \bigl(1-\beta(z^x)^{-1}\bigr)<\infty$.
+In turn, the latter inequality is equivalent to~\eqref{N}.

-To prove the second statement, observe using (\ref{eq:B}) that
+To prove the second statement, observe using \eqref{eq:beta} that

-Furthermore, for any $\ell\ge1$
+Furthermore, for any $k\ge1$

-Substituting this into (\ref{eq:ln-beta0}) and recalling (\ref{eq:B}), we obtain
+Substituting this into \eqref{eq:ln-beta0} and recalling \eqref{eq:beta}, we obtain

-which implies (\ref{N}). \end{proof}
+which implies~\eqref{N}. \end{proof}

-Lemma \ref{pr:F0} ensures that a sample configuration of the random field $\nu(\cdot)$ belongs ($\QQ_{z}$-a.s.) to the space $\varPhi_0$ and therefore determines a (random) finite polygonal line $\varGamma\in \CP$.
-By the mutual independence of the values $\nu(x)$, the corresponding $\QQ_z$-probability is given by
+Lemma \ref{pr:F0} ensures that a sample configuration of the random field $\nu(\cdot)$ belongs ($\QQ_{z}$-almost surely) to the space $\Phi_0$, and therefore determines a \emph{finite} polygonal line $\varGamma\in \CP$.
+By the mutual independence of the random values $\nu(x)$ ($x\in\calX$), the corresponding $\QQ_z$-probability is given by